Madikjifpwse/PM_assignment_2/README.md

 # Resilient Food Delivery Service (Console Prototype)

-This project is a high-reliability backend prototype for a food delivery system, developed as part of the **INF 395: Information Security** course (Assignment 2).

 ## Key Features (The "Big Four")

 1. **Stateful Workflow**: Orders follow a strict lifecycle: `CREATED` -> `CONFIRMED` -> `DELIVERED`.
 Illegal transitions (e.g., CREATED directly to DELIVERED) are blocked by internal logic.